Mainly dry weather likely to prevail in most parts of country: PMD

 Mainly dry weather is expected in most parts, while hot in southern parts of the country during the next twelve hours.

-However, light rainwind/thunderstorm is likely at isolated places in upper Khyber Pakhtunkhwa, Gilgit Baltistan, Kashmir and its adjoining hilly areas.
+However, rain-wind/thunderstorm is likely in upper Khyber Pakhtunkhwa, Gilgit Baltistan, Kashmir and northeast Punjab.

 Temperatures of some major cities recorded this morning:

-Islamabad sixteen degree centigrade, Lahore and Karachi twenty-two.
-Peshawar nineteen, Quetta five , Gilgit nine, Murree thirteen and Muzaffarabad fourteen degree centigrade.
+Islamabad seventeen degree centigrade, Lahore and Peshawar nineteen, Karachi twenty-one, Quetta four , Gilgit eleven, Murree thirteen and Muzaffarabad fourteen degree centigrade.

-According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cloudy weather with chances of rain-thunderstorm is expected in Srinagar, Leh, Pulwama and Baramula while partly cloudy in Jammu, Anantnag and Shopian.
+According to Met Office forecast for Indian Illegally Occupied Jammu and Kashmir, cloudy weather with chances of rain-wind-thunderstorm is expected in Srinagar, Leh and Shopian while chances of rain-wind and thunderstorm in Jammu, Pulwama, Anantnag and Baramula.